Applications for 2023-2024 open on December 12th

 The MYP curriculum framework comprises eight subject groups, providing a broad and balanced education for early adolescents, ages 11-16.
 The MYP is a challenging framework that encourages students to make practical connections between their studies and the real world.
 We are currently an IB Candidate School* for the MYP program, and our school curriculum follows the MYP curricular framework from 6th through 10th grade.

 The Diploma Program (DP) curriculum is a 2-year program for students ages 16-19, made up of six subject groups and the DP core, comprising theory of knowledge (TOK), creativity, activity, service (CAS) and the extended essay.
 Students reflect on the nature of knowledge, complete independent research and undertake a project that often involves community service.
-Our school is not yet authorized to teach the Diploma Program, but we plan to seek authorization for the program in the future.
+We are currently an IB Candidate School* for the DP program.

 In addition to holding students to high academic standards, the IB program encourages students across the world to become active, compassionate, and lifelong learners.
 As an internationally recognized program, the application process to international universities is simplified, as IB exam results are forwarded to higher education institutions in nearly 90 countries annually.

 IB students develop strong academic, social and emotional characteristics.
 They are also likely to perform well academically – often better than students on other programs.
 There is more information about the performance of IB students on the IB programme pages.
 For example, international school students on the IB Diploma Programme (DP) are likely to enroll at top universities, and students on the Primary Years Programme (PYP) and Middle Years Programme (MYP) outperform other students in a number of areas.